Jose-Gustavo-Hennessy/StockAnalizer/README.md

 - Engulfing top and buttom patterns
 - three soldier patterns
 - add all S&P500 Companies as drop-down choises
-- add moving 30, 50, and 90 days average price calculation
+- add method for price moving average for 30, 50, and 90 days
 - RSI Momentum Calculation
 - Division of the project into many java files to ease the further expansion of the project
 - stats for every pattern for last year of trading